 (6) Changes to quality assurance program.

-(A) Each quality assurance program approval holder shall submit, in accordance with §289.201(k) of this title, a description of a proposed change to its agency-approved quality assurance program that will reduce commitments in the program description as approved by the agency.
+(A) Each quality assurance program approval holder shall submit, in accordance with §289.201(k) of this title, a description of a proposed change to its agency-approved quality assurance program that will reduce commitments in the program description as approved by the department .
 The quality assurance program approval holder shall not implement the change before receiving agency approval.
 The description of a proposed change to the agency-approved quality assurance program must identify the change, the reason for the change, and the basis for concluding that the revised program incorporating the change continues to satisfy the applicable requirements of subsections (s) - (bb) of this section.

-(B) Each quality assurance program approval holder may change a previously approved quality assurance program without prior agency approval, if the change does not reduce the commitments in the quality assurance program previously approved by the agency.
-Changes to the quality assurance program that do not reduce the commitments shall be submitted to the agency every 24 months in accordance with §289.201(k) of this title.
+(B) Each quality assurance program approval holder may change a previously approved quality assurance program without prior agency approval, if the change does not reduce the commitments in the quality assurance program previously approved by the department .
+Changes to the quality assurance program that do not reduce the commitments shall be submitted to the department every 24 months in accordance with §289.201(k) of this title.
 In addition to quality assurance program changes involving administrative improvements and clarifications, spelling corrections, and non-substantive changes to punctuation or editorial items, the following changes are not considered reductions in commitment:

-(i) the use of a quality assurance standard approved by the agency that is more recent than the quality assurance standard in the certificate holder's or applicant's current quality assurance program at the time of the change;
+(i) the use of a quality assurance standard approved by the department that is more recent than the quality assurance standard in the certificate holder's or applicant's current quality assurance program at the time of the change;

 (ii) the use of generic organizational position titles that clearly denote the position function, supplemented as necessary by descriptive text, rather than specific titles, provided that there is no substantive change to either the functions of the position or reporting responsibilities;